vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. In the **EXPLORER** pane, to open the Program.cs file, click **Program.cs**.

-    You should also see the certificate files listed.

 1. Ensure that you have the **Program.cs** file opened in Visual Studio Code.

 1. Near the top of the **Program** class, locate the declaration of the `deviceConnectionString` variable: